danielflower/npm-cranker-connector/README.md

 presumed to run version 1.0 of the cranker protocol and to be available on `wss`.

-The function returns a Promise which resolves to an object which has 2
+The function returns a Promise which resolves to a RouterCluster object.
-members:

-* `close`: a function which will shutdown all the idle cranker-router websocket connections
-* `routers`: an array of router objects, see Router Object, below

 ***Security notice** -- there is no facility for specifying certificate options for cranker right now.
 You can eiher turn off TLS certifcate validation (see Turning Off Node Certifcate Validation, below) or use only operating system trusted certifcates.*

 Parameter `route-prefix` - a string which will be used by cranker router to send traffic to this connector.